 The feedback loop for leadership-ey things is less tangible than that of committing code.
 But it’s there — so it’s time to review the results of your experiments.

 If you responded more promptly than usual to inquiries, did you find that people sought you out for advice and feedback more often?
 Does the new hire you got coffee with message you on slack to ask you questions?

 Think about the impact of the things you did.
 If you spoke up in a meeting to facilitate a conversation between people talking past each other, did you get some appreciation or feedback afterwards?
 If you documented how to contribute to a service, and emailed it with the team, take the time to feel good about the fact that you just massively decreased the time it took for someone to get up to speed.

 Take what worked and what you felt good about, and iterate on it.
 You may have experienced roadblocks with certain areas, but you’re probably starting to see that you don’t have to be stuck in the status quo, waiting for someone to say, “Hey, you’re really good at coding, why don’t you take on some leadership responsibilities now?”
 You can just do some things that make sense to you.
 If what you want is to move into an explicit Leadership role, now when it’s time for a team to have a Tech Lead or Manager or Project Lead, you’ll already have been exhibiting “leadership attributes.”
 And if you don’t, you can still be a leader and continue to expand your impact.

-If you want to expand your impact and take control of your own leadership, our 1-day leadership experience — Impactful Communication: Powerful Conversations to Build Alignment and Influence without Authority — takes place on Friday, June 8th in San Francisco.
+If you want to expand your impact and take control of your own leadership, we hope to see you at our 1-day leadership experience — Building Alignment: How to Create the Impact and Influence You Want as a Leader in Tech.

 You'll learn communication skills and tools that will accelerate your leadership development in any situation.